cmda-minor-web-1718/performance-matters-server-side/README.md

 ## Service worker

 If a user has visited a page, the service workers saves the content.
 When the user is offline, the page can still be visited, which adds a big functionality.

+## Browserify

+To bundle the javascript files, I used browserify, and uglify to compress the js file.